Seniors may need help talking with doctors

-For many older adults, doctor appointments can be difficult and confusing.
-Having you as their health advocate helps them get the best possible care — especially if they need help keeping track of details, or making sure their care is coordinated among multiple doctors, or bringing up sensitive subjects.
+That’s why having you as their health advocate can improve your older adult’s overall health – especially if they need help keeping track of details, making sure their care is coordinated among multiple doctors, or bringing up sensitive subjects.

-Being a health advocate mostly means that you’re looking out for their best interests.
-Don’t be nervous about not knowing everything about your senior’s medical conditions, you’ll learn as you go.
+Being a health advocate means that you’re looking out for your older adult’s best interests.

 7 tips to help you be a great health advocate at the doctor’s office